Image

 Wild rice producing waters

-This online search tool will assist in identifying waters used for the production of wild rice, as well as facilities that require a permit review because they are located in a watershed upstream or partially upstream of a wild rice water.
+This online search tool will assist in identifying waters used for production of wild rice, as well as in identifying facilities that require a permit review because they are located in a watershed upstream or partially upstream of such waters.

 Impaired waters